Georgia Nuclear Aircraft Laboratory

 The Georgia Nuclear Aircraft Laboratory, also known as AFP No. 67, for Air Force Plant 67 was a United States Air Force test facility located in the Dawson Forest in Dawsonville, Georgia.
 It was the site of Lockheed's lab for investigating the feasibility of nuclear aircraft.
 The site was used for irradiating military equipment, as well as the forest to determine the effect of nuclear war, and its effects on wildlife.
 The area was closed in 1971 and acquired by the city of Atlanta for a second airport, but its topography was determined to be ill-suited for an airport.
 Documents explaining what went on at the site remain classified.
 The entrance to the underground portion of the facility is accessible, but it is entirely flooded, except for a few feet of the top level.
 The only objects left above ground were the concrete foundations on which the buildings and reactors were placed.
-Portions of the hot-cell facility walls are visible if you hike the one trail that runs adjacent to the facility location, and there is a sign denoting the history of the site.
-However, it is still considered trespassing if you are caught inside the fencing still maintained there for safety reasons.

-For colorful details about the experiments carried out at this facility, see the Epilogue of Atomic Awakenings by James Mahaffey, Pegasus Books, 2009.
-The unique characteristic of this reactor was that it was mounted on a piston which would push it vertically from its underground shielded position into the open air above ground where it would irradiate test materials and machinery.
-Items to be tested were pushed into the irradiation area within the “Lethal Fence” on rail cars.

-From the book: “In full form it could kill anything.
-It even killed things that were not alive, such as landing-gear assemblies and aircraft radio transmitters.”
+Portions of the hot-cell facility walls are still visible.